 Who can survive without food, toiletries, detergents and other cleaning stuff?
 No matter how thrifty you are, you will still be bound to make a trip and spend on these.

-Each grocery shopping to refill your cupboard and refrigerators costs hundreds of Singaporean dollars.
-Wouldn’t it be nice to save cash when you go shopping for your usual needs?
+Each grocery shopping to refill your cupboard and refrigerator costs hundreds of Singaporean dollars.
+Wouldn’t it be nice to save cash when shopping for your everyday needs?

-In a state known one of the highest cost of living in the world, we all look for various ways to save up.
-Being frugal does not mean to set aside your family’s needs.
+In a state known to have one of the highest living costs in the world, we all look for various ways to save up.
+Being frugal does not mean setting aside your family’s needs.
 It means finding ways to save up while still getting your necessities.

 When planning to make a shopping list, you need to involve your family in it for a couple of reasons:

 Creating a shopping list needs serious planning.
-You need to walk through the home.
-Check the pantry and open your fridge.
-Check which needs to be refilled, replaced or restocked.
+First, you need to walk through the home.
+Then, check the pantry and open your fridge.
+Also, check which needs to be refilled, replaced or restocked.

-I used to just make mental notes on things to buy, then by the time I am already pushing the shopping cart, I can’t remember everything.
-You might end up having a couple of butter at home.
+I used just to make mental notes on things to buy, then by the time I am already pushing the shopping cart, I can’t remember everything.
+So you might end up having a couple of butter at home.

 Supermarkets are not the only place where you can buy your meat, fish, veggies, poultry, herbs and spices.
 If you are determined to save more, you can visit wet markets.
-You can buy your supplies there every week and you’ll be happy with how much you have saved.
+You can buy your supplies there every week.
+Plus, you’ll be happy with how much you have saved.

-Taka notes that wet markets are only open until noon.
+Take note that wet markets are only open until noon.
 You need to set a time to go there.
-If you are employed, then you might have to visit the wet market on your day off.
+If you are employed, you might have to visit the wet market on your day off.

 When almost everything is available online, expect grocery items to be included.
-Ever heard of theories that grocery staffs strategically position items so you would be enticed to buy more?
+Ever heard of theories that grocery staff strategically position items so it would entice you to buy more?

-Candies and other stuff on the counter are too easy to grab and add on your cart.
-There are bright yellow tags saying you can buy two items and get another one for free.
-You might not be planning to buy it but the free item is not easy to pass up.
+Candies and other stuff on the counter are too easy to grab and add to your cart.
+Bright yellow tags say you can buy two items and get another one for free.
+Of course, you might not be planning to buy it.
+But the free item is not easy to pass up.

-If you do not have strong self-discipline, then you can buy online in the comfort of your own home.
-No need to haul your groceries back home too because it will be delivered right at your doorstep.
+If you do not have strong self-discipline, you can buy online in your own home.
+There is no need to haul your groceries back home because they will be delivered right to your doorstep.

 There are credit cards which give cash back whenever you shop for groceries.

-Earn 8% cash back every time you shop in any supermarket and grocery stores across the island and even around the globe.
-Take note that the maximum rebate you can earn is only up to S$25.
+Earn 8% cash back every time you shop in any supermarket and grocery store across the island and even around the globe.
+Note that the maximum rebate you can earn is only up to $25.

-Spend at least S$800 in Market Place, Giant, Jasons, Guardians or Cold Storage and get up to 8% cash rebate.
-The rebates are capped at S$50.
+Spend at least $800 in Market Place, Giant, Jasons, Guardians or Cold Storage and get an 8% cash rebate.
+The rebates cap is $50.

 Use OCBC NTUC Plus!
-Card to get 12% discount every time you shop at Warehouse Club and FairPrice Stores.
-If you spend at least S$400, your groceries will be delivered to your home.
+Card to get a 12% discount every time you shop at Warehouse Club and FairPrice Stores.
+If you spend at least $400, they will deliver your groceries to your home.

 Get as much as 6% on your groceries.
-More rebates will be earned in Watsons, Sheng Siong and other partnering merchants.
+Also, you will earn more rebates in Watsons, Sheng Siong and other partnering merchants.

 It is best to use a credit card that helps you save up while spending on the thighs which you usually buy.

-These are only five (5) suggested ways to save up when shopping for groceries in Singapore.
+These are only five (5) suggested ways to save up and spend less on groceries in Singapore.
 Remember that not all of this can fit into everyone’s lifestyle.
-Choose the ones the best fit yours.
+Choose the ones that best do yours.
 Saving up requires discipline.
 And while saving is a good cause, you must remember never to sacrifice your needs.